activisthandbook/activisthandbook/articles/contribute/write/quality-guidelines.md

 ### 🎓 Quality sources

--   The guide links to other high-quality sources relevant to the topic
+-   Links to other high-quality sources relevant to the topic

 -   Claims are supported by research

--   Author shares expertise
+-   Author offers expertise

+### 💡 Innovative

+-   Offers creative new solutions

+-   Addresses current challenges

 ### 🎬 Diverse media formats